Dubai World Cup Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Dubai World Cup Trainer Statistics

 The leading trainer in the Dubai World Cup over the last 20 renewals is Saeed bin Suroor, who has won the race five times, with those five winners coming from Electrocutionist (2006), African Story (2014), Prince Bishop (2015) and Thunder Snow (2018 & 2019).
-The only other trainer to have recorded multiple wins in the Dubai World Cup is Bob Baffert (2 wins).
-One trainer has not had the best of times in the Dubai World Cup; M F De Kock has sent a total of 13 runners to the race without recording a win.
+Other trainers who have recorded multiple wins in the Dubai World Cup are Bob Baffert (2 wins) and Steven Asmussen (2 wins).
+One trainer has not had the best of times in the Dubai World Cup; M F De Kock has sent a total of 12 runners to the race without recording a win.

 Here are some of the top Dubai World Cup trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):